SNOMED-Documents/snomed-editorial-guide/imaging-adjustments-for-view-projection-or-technique.md

     * Skyline projection (qualifier value)
     * Decubitus (qualifier value)

-Though these examples are qualifying values in  _SNOMED CT_ , they are not allowable for post-coordination of diagnostic imaging procedures.
+Though these examples are qualifying values in SNOMED CT, they are not allowable for post-coordination of diagnostic imaging procedures.